z0noxz/ip2cidr/README.md

 ip2cidr
 ======
-ip2cidr is a small and simple program for converting ip address (mask) into a CIDR, or returing an already valid one.
+ip2cidr is a small and simple program for converting ip address (mask) into a CIDR, or retunring an already valid one.

 Installation
 ------------